Shak789/NHL-Clutch-Goalscorers/README.md

 ### 4. Switching to a Regression Model
 Linear regression was a more feasible approach since many of the features were strongly correlated with a clutch score.
 It would be easier to predict a player's clutch score rather than assigning the player an ambiguous label.

 However, there was multicollinearity among features, which would lead to instability in coefficients and make it difficult to interpret the impact of features on the clutch score.
-Therefore, a small subset of features were kept (scoring chances, assists, time on ice, rebounds created).
+Therefore, a small subset of features were kept (scoring chances, assists, time on ice, rebounds created, offensive zone starts).

 I also refined the model by using Ridge regression and performed cross-validation to ensure there was less overfitting.